jakobzhao/geog458/labs/lab02/readme.md

 ## Acknowledgement

-Thanks Jou Ho and Yuke Cao for their assistance in preparing this lab.
+Thanks Jou Ho, Yuke Cao, and Steven Bao for their assistance in preparing this lab.